kitspace/awesome-electronics/README.md

 ## Podcasts
  - [The Amp Hour](http://www.theamphour.com/) - Off-the-cuff chat about electronics with Chris Gammel and Dave Jones (EEVBlog), often with guests
- - [Embedded FM](http://embedded.fm/) - Christopher and Elecia White discuss embedded systems development and much more, often with guests
+ - [Embedded FM](http://embedded.fm/) - Christopher and Elecia White discuss embedded systems development and much more, often with guests.
  - [Sparkgap Podcast](http://thesparkgap.net) - Covers a specific EE topic each episode, sometimes with guests.